DevopsAliUserAccount/MongoDBApplication/README.md

-🚀 MongoDB + Mongo Express on Kubernetes
+- MongoDB + Mongo Express on Kubernetes

 This setup deploys MongoDB and Mongo Express on a Kubernetes cluster (Minikube) to visualize and manage MongoDB data through a web UI.

-🧠 What’s Included
+-What’s Included

 MongoDB Deployment and Service configured within Kubernetes.